kdaigh/gibbonga/README.md

 ## Versioning

-This is an prototype version that will be further developed in a separate repository.
+This is a final version for a prototype developed in a separate repository.

 ## Acknowledgments